Partial Consistency with Sparse Incidental Parameters: Numerical Evaluations and Real Data Analysis

-Figure \ref{fig1} shows realized incidental parameters $\{\mu_{i}^{\star}\}_{i=1}^{n}$ with $c=3$ and $p_{w}=0.75$.
-With these incidental parameters, RMSE of different estimators of $\beta_{1}^{\star}$ and $\bd{\beta}^{\star}$ are shown in the left panel of Figure \ref{fig2}.
-RMSE for $\beta_{2}^{\star}$ is similar to those for $\beta_{1}^{\star}$ because of the symmetry and thus not presented.
-As expected, the oracle method has the smallest RMSE while OLS has the largest.
-RMSE of PLS.Hard with varying $\lambda$ forms a convex shape which achieves the minimal RMSE when $\lambda$ is between 2 and 3.
-On the other hand, RMSE of PLS.Soft decrease a little till $\lambda$ is around 1 and then increase.
-This reflects the fact that a large value of $\lambda$ in a soft-thresholding method would cause bias.
-The minimal RMSE of a penalized method measures its performance when $\lambda$ is optimally chosen.
-The minimal RMSE of PLS.Soft is larger than that of PLS.Hard.
+Figure \ref{fig2} shows RMSE's of six estimators for $\beta_{1}^{\star}$.
+RMSE's for $\beta_{2}^{\star}$ are similar.
+As expected, the oracle method has the smallest RMSE and OLS the largest.
+RMSE of each PLS method as a function of $\lambda$ forms a convex curve, which achieves a minimal RMSE significantly below the green line of OLS and close to the cyan line of O. More specifically, RMSE of PLS.Hard achieves the minimal RMSE when $\lambda$ is around 2.75.
+On the other hand, RMSE of PLS.Soft decreases a little till $\lambda$ is around .75, then increases and stays above RMSE of PLS.Hard.
+This reflects the fact that a large $\lambda$ in a soft-threshold method usually causes bias.
 PLS.Hard.TwoStep has very similar performance with PLS.Hard for all $\lambda$.
-However, PLS.Soft.TwoStep comes closer to PLS.Hard than PLS.Soft.
-This is because PLS.Hard and PLS.Soft have similar estimation for the large incidental parameters when $\lambda$ is large.
-Overall, the four penalized methods perform similarly and their performances are close to the oracle estimator but significantly better than OLS.
-Table \ref{table 1} depicts the (minimal) RMSE of $\hat{\bd{\beta}}$ and the corresponding bias and RMSE of $\hat{\beta}_{1}$ and shows that the bias contributes little to RMSE.
+PLS.Soft.TwoStep has similar performance with PLS.Soft when $\lambda$ is small.
+However, as $\lambda$ becomes large, PLS.Soft.TwoStep moves closer to PLS.Hard than PLS.Soft.
+It is because PLS.Soft.TwoStep and PLS.Hard.TwoStep have similar estimation when $\lambda$ is large.
+The minimal RMSE of PLS.Soft is slightly larger than those of other PLS Methods.